crystalsky44/streak_keeper/README.md

-My First Ever Software\nGoal: To keep track of tasks from CLI
+My First Ever Software
+Goal: To keep track of tasks from CLI